wints/documentation/ingredients/sdk_setup/installing_the_sdk.md

 - You will need to drag and drop the Branch.framework file that you downloaded into your project.
 Be sure that "Copy items if needed" is selected.
 - Import the following frameworks under `Build Phases` for your app target: `AdSupport.framework`, `CoreTelephony.framework`, `CoreSpotlight.framework`, `MobileCoreServices.framework`, `SafariServices.framework`

-#### If You Aren't Using XCode 7 Yet

-Branch's latest SDKs (0.11.0+) are now compiled for XCode 7 / iOS 9.
-If you are working in a pre XCode 7 / iOS 9 environment, please use the following [release](https://github.com/BranchMetrics/iOS-Deferred-Deep-Linking-SDK/releases/tag/0.10.9).
-If you'd like to use Cocoapods instead, simply do the following:

-{% highlight objc %}
-pod 'Branch', '0.10.9'
-{% endhighlight %}

-You will only need to import `AdSupport.framework`, and `CoreTelephony.framework`.

 {% endif %}
 <!---       /iOS-specific installing the SDK -->